 Correcting the behaviour of a student requires an explicit WARNING.
 The teacher is making the student aware of their behaviour and clearly outlines the expectation that it needs to change.
-In most circumstances, a correction will follow attempts to positively connect with the student.
+In most circumstances, a WARNING will follow attempts to positively connect with the student.
 It should be delivered as privately as possible and explicitly narrate behaviour the teacher wants to observe.
-When correcting behaviour, it is important to allow processing time.
+When correcting behaviour, it is important for staff to allow processing time.

-All staff should be clear that a CORRECTION is a WARNING
+$-\sum{i=1}^{n}$ All staff should be clear that a CORRECTION is a WARNING

-An indicative, but an non-exhaustive list, of behaviours that require correction, therefore, a WARNING, can be found in the following table:
+An indicative, but a non-exhaustive list, of behaviours that require correction, therefore, a WARNING, can be found in the following table: